coffincw/UMass-STEM-Discord-Bot/README.md

     - The bot responds with a random tim meme
 - meme [text]
     - The bot responds with the inputed image with the specifed text on it in typical meme format
+- spmeme [text]
+    - The bot responds with a surprised pikachu meme with the specified text
+- surprisedpikachu [image]
+    - Similar to barrify the bot responds with the inputed image with surprised pikachu over identified faces